 - Semi- or Off-Dry Wines: These wines are in the middle, with sugar amounts falling between dry and sweet wines.
 Typically, these wines have a residual sugar range up to 1 to 3 percent sugar (or 10 to 30 grams of sugar per liter).
 Because of this, semi- or off-dry wines are a little sweeter on the palate.

-- Champagne: When it comes to sparkling wines, opt for extra dry, brut or extra brut sparkling wine and Champagne.
-The residual sugar levels will be in the 0.6 - 2.0 percent sugar per liter range (or 6 to 20 grams of sugar per liter of wine), with extra brut being the driest wine and lowest in sugar content.
+- Champagne: When it comes to sparkling wines, opt for extra dry, brut, or extra brut sparkling wine and Champagne.
+The residual sugar levels will be in the 0.6 to 2.0 percent sugar per liter range (or 6 to 20 grams of sugar per liter of wine), with extra brut being the driest wine and lowest in sugar content.